The Dangers of a Gambling Addiction

 Cognitive Behavioral Therapy (CBT) is one technique that has proven to be successful in treating gambling addictions.
 This technique helps gambling addicts identify and replace the unhealthy beliefs and thoughts that drive their harmful behavior.

-Dual diagnosis is another helpful tool in treating a gambling addiction, as it allows therapists to identify and address co-existing disorders, such as depression, anxiety, and substance abuse.
+Dual diagnosis is another helpful tool in treating gambling addiction, as it allows therapists to identify and address co-existing disorders, such as depression, anxiety, and substance abuse.

 Hawaiian Island Recovery uses CBT, dual diagnosis, and other therapies to help problem gamblers achieve lasting freedom from their behavioral addiction.